develop-me/bootcamp--week-03--programming-fundamentals/exercises/02-functions/01-basic/README.md

 ## Exercises

-Create a new file for each challenge.
+Create a new file for each exercise.
 Copy the provided code and then add your own code in the `// ... your function here` bit.

 **You should use fat arrow syntax for all of your functions.** You *don't* need to write them all as single-line functions (unless you want to).